EugeneMH/eugenemh.github.io/README.md

-This repo was created to host by project on gitHub pages
+This repo was created to host my project on gitHub pages